solomunguish/solomunguish/README.md

+## Welcome to Portoflio

-## Hello👋 My name is Solomun Guish and this is my portoflio!
+Hello👋 My name is Solomun Guish, nice to meet you!

 About Me:
 - 1st year engineering student at the University of Toronto